Purpose

 How to Apply

-RERCs generate new knowledge that informs the construction of new, or the modification of existing, standards in the field of disability and rehabilitation.
-Think of them as a formula that describes the best way of doing something.
+- RERCs generate new knowledge that informs the construction of new, or the modification of existing, standards in the field of disability and rehabilitation.
+Think of standards as a formula that describes the best way of doing something.
+Two examples of RERC work and contributions to standards include but are not limited to:

 Contact